iolla-net/Fitrgrid/README.md

 | utility class      | Description
 | -----------|---
-| .fg-no-gutter | perfect for big edgeless image grids
+| .fg-no-gutter | Perfect for big edgeless image grids
-| .fg-no-mobile | do not display content on small screen devices
+| .fg-no-mobile | Do not display content on small screen devices
-| .fg-no-desktop | do not display content on large screen devices
+| .fg-no-desktop | Do not display content on large screen devices
-| .fg-wide _(new!)_ | full width edgeless grids constrained by the .center class width setting (default 1280px)
+| .fg-wide _(new!)_ | Full-width edgeless grids constrained by the .center class width setting (default 1280px)

 Fitrgrid will feature additional utility classes in future.